Discovery of Repeating Transitions in 16 Changing-look Active Galactic Nuclei: Results and discussion

 \subsubsection{Distribution of Eddington ratios}

 We estimated the black hole masses of our sample sources as far as possible using SE spectra.
-Specifically, $20$ sources were estimated based on the broad \ha\ line, $2$ sources based on the broad \hb\ line, and $1$ source based on the \Mgii\ line.
-In addition, the black hole masses for two sources were not estimated: one exhibits RCL behavior in \Ciiii, for which no reliable virial calibrations for this line, and the other (J0914+0502) lacks available high state spectrum in our dataset.
+Specifically, $21$ sources were estimated based on the broad \hb\ line.
+In addition, the black hole mass for one source was not estimated, as it exhibits RCL behavior in \Ciiii, for which no reliable virial calibrations for this line.

 Most of these objects have at least three spectroscopic epochs, having undergone two state transitions.
 For each object, we selected spectra representative of the different states to calculate the corresponding $\lambda_\mathrm{Edd}$.
 The derived $\lambda_\mathrm{Edd}$ and their observation dates are listed in Table \ref{tab:RCLAGNs}.

-To study accretion rates and their variations between different states in a consistent sample, we restricted the analysis to sources whose black hole masses are estimated from the \ha\ or \hb\ line.
-This yielded $22$ objects.
-Among them, three sources experienced a turn-on followed by a turn-off sequence, and two sources have dim spectra taken from the published figure rather than from a public spectroscopic survey.
-These five objects were excluded, leaving $17$ sources in the final subsample used for accretion-rate analysis.
+Among the $21$ sources with black hole mass estimates, three experienced a turn-on followed by a turn-off sequence, and two have dim spectra taken from the published figure rather than from a public spectroscopic survey.
+These five objects were excluded, leaving $16$ sources in the final subsample used for Eddington ratio analysis.

-Figure \ref{Fig_L_R} shows the distribution of accretion rates for these $17$ sources.
+Figure \ref{Fig_L_R} shows the distribution of Eddington ratios for these $16$ sources.
 All of them experienced a ``turn-off–turn-on'' transition sequence.
-In the figure, different colors denote the accretion rates at different states.
-The accretion rates in the low state range from about $0.001$ to $0.034$, while those in the two high states are comparable, typically between $0.005$ and $0.094$.
-Statistically, the accretion rates differ by more than a factor of $3$ between the high and low states.
+In the figure, different colors denote the Eddington ratios at different states.
+The Eddington ratios in the low state range from about $0.004$ to $0.094$, while those in the two high states are comparable, typically between $0.0003$ and $0.03$.
+Statistically, the Eddington ratios differ by more than a factor of $3$ between the high and low states.
 Such a large variation over a relatively short timescale strongly suggests that the accretion disk underwent a state transition.

 Previous studies have emphasized the importance of the accretion rate in driving CL behavior. \citet{2019ApJ...874....8M} found that CL~AGNs have lower Eddington ratios than extremely variable quasars and less variable quasars, suggesting that CL behavior is more likely to occur at lower Eddington ratios.
 More recent works using different CL~AGN samples \citep[e.g.,][]{Green2022,2024ApJ...966..128W,2025ApJS..278...28G,2025ApJ...986..160D} reached similar conclusions.
 In particular, \citet{2024ApJ...966..128W} reported that transitions occur around $\log(L_{\rm bol}/L_{\rm Edd}) \sim -2$. \citet{2019ApJ...883...76R} proposed an analogy between CL~AGNs and X-ray binaries, both of which exhibit a V-shaped inversion between the UV-to-X-ray spectral index ($\alpha_{\rm OX}$) and the Eddington ratio.
 This inversion occurs in a critical Eddington ratio of $\sim 0.01$, marking a transition between different accretion states.
 The Eddington ratio distributions of our sample are consistent with these studies.
 In particular, the median Eddington ratio in the dim state lies close to this critical value, supporting the view that RCL transitions are driven by changes in the accretion rate and preferentially occur at the critical Eddington ratio.